Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

-For large $L$, close to the Fermi level, Eq.~\eqref{eq:25} takes an approximate form analogous to Eq.~\eqref{eq:23}:
+For large $L$, close to the Fermi level, Eq.~\eqref{eq:24} takes an approximate form analogous to Eq.~\eqref{eq:22}:

-which shows that the splitting $\dl$ between successive single-particle eigenvalues near the Fermi level is the same in the initial and final Hamiltonians:
+Equation~\eqref{eq:26} shows that the splitting $\dl$ between successive single-particle eigenvalues near the Fermi level is the same in the initial and final Hamiltonians:

-The eigenstates of $\mathcal{H}_K\z$ are linear combinations of the eigenstates of $\mathcal{H}_0\z$.
-With the exception of the eigenstate $b_{-L}\z$, discussed below, the linear coefficients are well described by the expression
+The eigenstates of $\mathcal{H}_K\z$ can be written as linear combinations of the eigenstates of $\mathcal{H}_0\z$.
+Except for the eigenstate $b_{-L}\z$, discussed below, the following expression accurately describes the linear coefficients \footnote{For a derivation of Eq.~\eqref{eq:28}, see~\cite{diniz2025trackingadiabaticitynonequilibriummanybody}}:

 The eigenstate $b_{-L}\z$, associated with the lowest eigenvalue $\epsilon_{-L}\z$, is a bound state.
-For small $|K|$, Eq.~(\ref{eq:25}), with $n=-L$, also describes its energy.
+For small $|K|$, Eq.~(\ref{eq:24}), with $n=-L$, also describes its energy.
 However, as the potential becomes more negative and exceeds $|K| = \tau$, the lowest level splits off the bottom of the conduction band.
-The following equality then describes its energy:
+The following equality then describes its energy \footnote{For $\abs{K} > \tau$ and $L>10$, Eq.~\eqref{eq:29} reproduces the numerically-computed bound states with deviations smaller than $0.1\%$.}: